 It is also responsible for the production of proteins, which we discussed earlier.
 It also participates in the healing of skin wounds and in the maintenance of bones and teeth.
 Several aspects make this vitamin important, but where is it found?

 Citrus fruits, so called because of their citric acid content, have a very high concentration of vitamin C. It is found in fruits such as kiwi, grapefruit, orange, tangerine, clementine and lemon.

 In whole fruit or in the form of fruit juice, you can consume it during your breakfast, to give you a natural boost , without the help of food supplements!

 They are often considered high fat foods, and yes, dried fruits and pulses retain up to 50% fat depending on the species, but don't let that fool you.
 It is other elements rich in iron of vegetable origin and in vitamins B and E and their energy density, approximately 160 kcal per 100 grams, which make the difference.

-Its content of monounsaturated fats, that is, molecules of healthy, unsaturated fats that help reduce cholesterol levels in the system, as well as prevent clots from forming through a process that prevents platelets from adhering to the blood.
+Its content of monounsaturated fats, that is, molecules of healthy, unsaturated fats that help reduce cholesterol levels in the system, as well as prevent the formation of clots through a process that prevents platelets from adhering to the blood.

 Winter is a season conducive to fatigue and low energy.
 Include these foods in your balanced meals while maintaining regular physical activity to tone up and stay in shape.